 To avoid this complication and simplify the software processing chain required to produce the \dst dataset, the full particle physics model chain (first stage) is replaced with a simplified, ideal-track model.
 This ideal-track model begins with the production of straight-line tracks randomly distributed in space and direction throughout the detector volume.
 Each track is made to ionize electrons at a rate corresponding to a minimum-ionizing muon.
 The result mimics the activity of cosmic muons traversing the detector.

 After the simplified first stage, the latter stage employs the full detector physics model as implemented by the Wire-Cell toolkit~\cite{Qian_2018,wirecell} with an additional simplification that electronics noise (otherwise inescapable) is omitted.
-Though artificial, this choice affords a focus on systematic differences due to disparate detector response functions.
+Though artificial, this choice allows for a focus on systematic differences due to disparate detector response functions.

 The Wire-Cell toolkit software provides current state-of-the-art \tpc detector simulation and signal processing and is used by most \tpc experiments and prototype detectors either under construction or in operation today.
 The simulation components apply the effects of electron diffusion and absorption while transporting the ionization electrons through a uniform drift field in the bulk of the detector volume~\cite{LI2016160,CENNINI1994230}.
 Near the wire planes, ionization electrons are drifted through a far more complex electric field governed by the locations, sizes, and applied voltages of the sense wires.
 This detailed drift field and the associated Ramo weight fields~\cite{ramo1939} are provided to the toolkit as input.
 Here, we use fields calculated by the GARFIELD~\cite{garfield} software package via a \emph{2D model}~\cite{microboonesigproc2018p1} of the detector electrode arrays.